 - Los Angeles DUI Attorney Can Help You

 Often, a DUI investigation will involve an attempt by the police to administer some field sobriety tests.
 The field sobriety tests (FST) are a series of tests used by law enforcement to determine if a person is impaired.
 In California, field sobriety tests are voluntary and you have a right to refuse to submit to them.
-Do not confuse field sobriety tests with a mandatory post-arrest, evidentiary chemical test which can be either breath or blood.
-California has implied consent statute found in CVC 23612 that requires all drivers to submit to a chemical test after a DUI arrest.
+Do not confuse field sobriety tests with a mandatory post-arrest, the evidentiary chemical test which can be either breath or blood.
+California has an implied consent statute found in CVC 23612 that requires all drivers to submit to a chemical test after a DUI arrest.
 Failure to do so can increase punishment for anyone arrested for a DUI in Los Angeles.
-For example, Los Angeles DUI prosecutors can charge a special allegation requiring 48 hours in jail when the person refuses to submit to a chemical test after a DUI arrest.
-California DMV consequence for a refusal to submit to a chemical test are a lot harsher and even on a first offense will result in one year license suspension.
-Los Angeles DUI lawyer specialize in difficult DUI cases and represented numerous client with great results in refusal DUI prosecutions.
+Los Angeles DUI Attorney often defends a special allegation of refusal to submit to a chemical test.
+This special allegation requires an additional 48 hours in jail if Los Angeles Prosecutor proves that a DUI driver refused to submit to a chemical test after a DUI arrest.
+California driver’s license consequences for a refusal to submit to a chemical test are a lot harsher and even on a first offense will result in a one-year driver’s license suspension.
+Los Angeles DUI lawyer specialize in difficult DUI cases and represented numerous clients with great results in refusal Los Angeles DUI prosecutions.

-Because the field sobriety tests are voluntary, it is the opinion of Los Angeles DUI attorney that you need to politely decline to submit to them.
-The tests are not testimonial in nature and therefore do not fall within the protection of privilege against self-incrimination of the 5th amendment to the U.S. Constitution.
-The test are also very subjective and despite you thinking that you did well, the police officer is often quick to determine that you did not perform as explained and demonstrated.
+Because the field sobriety tests (FSTs) are voluntary, in the opinion of Los Angeles DUI attorney, it is best if you decline to submit to them.
+The FSTs tests are not testimonial in nature and therefore do not fall within the protection of the privilege against self-incrimination of the 5th amendment to the U.S. Constitution.
+The FST tests are also very subjective and despite you thinking that you did well, Los Angeles DUI police officers often decide that you did not perform “as explained and demonstrated”.

 There are two types of field sobriety tests: standardized and not-standardized.
-If a test is standardized, it was verified by a scientific study and often validated by subsequent studies.
-The standardized tests have a percentage of “false positive”, meaning, a person who is not over the legal limit but the investigator decided that he was.
+If a test is standardized, it was verified by a scientific study and validated by subsequent studies.
+The standardized tests have a percentage of “false positives”, that is, a suspected DUI driver who is not over the legal limit but the investigator decided that he was.
 A non-standardized test does not have it and because of that, even a slight deviation from “perfect” performance can cause a “fail”.

-DUI Finger to Nose Test is as good as “picking-up-coins” test (favored by some police departments years ago) and holding the ankle test.
-Even standardized field sobriety test have relatively low reliability coefficients and thus can be effectively attacked on cross examination.
+DUI Finger to Nose Test is as good as the “picking-up-coins” test (favored by some police departments years ago) and holding the ankle test.
+Even standardized field sobriety tests have low reliability coefficients and thus can be effectively attacked on cross-examination.

 In 1977 study, Burns determined that both Finger-to-Nose test and Romberg test only show presence of alcohol but do not predict with any accuracy impairment or BAC level.
 The error rate in 1977 Burns study was 47%.
 In other words, the police officers used in the study wrongfully determined impairment and arrest almost half of all people who were not under the influence of alcohol.